Brazil court debates Lula's release, days after document leak

 On Tuesday, the Supreme Court will review a petition for Lula's release from prison where he is serving a reduced term of eight years and 10 months after being convicted of accepting a seaside apartment as a bribe for helping the OAS construction company get lucrative deals with state oil firm Petrobras.

-Lula, who led Brazil through a historic boom from 2003 to 2010, has denied all the corruption charges against him.
+Lula, who led Brazil through a historic boom from 2003 to 2010, earning him the gratitude of millions of Brazilians for redistributing wealth to haul them out of poverty, has denied all the corruption charges against him.

-He has long argued they were politically motivated to prevent him from competing in the elections.
+He has long argued they were politically motivated to prevent him from competing in the 2018 election.

+In the leaked group chats, Car Wash prosecutors expressed "serious doubts whether there was sufficient evidence to establish Lula's guilt," The Intercept said.

+The material also shows "prosecutors spoke openly of their desire to prevent the PT (Workers Party) from winning the (2018) election and took steps to carry out that agenda."

+Car Wash chief prosecutor Deltan Dallagnol posted a video on Twitter Monday defending his team's contact with Moro, saying it was "normal" for prosecutors and lawyers to speak with a judge in the absence of the other party.

+"Trying to imagine that the Car Wash probe is a partisan operation is a conspiracy theory with no basis," he said.

-The conservative Estadao newspaper, meanwhile, has called on Moro and prosecutors involved in the leaked chats to resign, while others in the Car Wash probe should remove themselves until "everything is clear".
+The conservative Estadao newspaper, however, has called on Moro and prosecutors involved in the chats to resign, while others in the Car Wash probe should remove themselves until "everything is clear".

+"If the messages are true, they indicate a totally improper -- and perhaps illegal -- relationship between the judge and the prosecutors with political and judical implications that are still difficult to measure," the newspaper said in an editorial.